- Dave Mortimer

 One thing every college town has, even Provo, is an iconic pizza parlor.
 Brick Oven has been an institution since 1956 when it was called “Heaps a Pizza.”
 Many locals, my mother included, still use the original name.
 My favorite pie is the Garlic Chicken, coupled with Brick Oven’s signature root beer in a frosted mug.
 If you aren’t in the mood for pizza, the Market Room Buffet gives you an all-you-can-eat salad bar, fresh-made pasta, and soup.

 If you want to class your meal up a bit, head to Magleby’s in the nearby Courtyard by Marriott.
 Best known for its chocolate cake, Magleby’s also offers several solid lunch choices.
 I recommend the Prime Rib sandwich, affectionately known as the “Big ‘n Tasty.”

 Provo is a pretty laid-back place, a feeling not usually reflected by BYU’s basketball and football crowds.
 The baseball crowds (mostly made up of couples, families, and local Little League teams) more closely capture this spirit.
 They cheer and clap and sing, but never get too feisty one way or another.
 They’re also relatively small, with a (generous) announced attendance of 808 during our Saturday matinee.

 Plenty of free parking is available across the street in the LaVell Edwards Stadium East lot.
 If it’s crowded (as it was for my visit, due to the Utah High School State Track Meet), the lot at the Marriott Center is also close by.

 The two fields share the main concourse, making it decent-sized for a relatively small park.
-Three portals allow for good crowd flow in and out.
-Restrooms are large, clean, and easy to find, including family restrooms by the main portal behind home plate.
+Three portals allow for good crowd flows in and out.
+Restrooms are large, clean, and easy to find, including family restrooms by the main portal behind the home plate.